PlanktoScope/forklift/docs/specs/00-package.md

         - /home/pi/device-backend-logs/processing/segmenter
   ```

-A filesystem object consists of the following fields:
+A fileset object consists of the following fields:

-- `description` is a short (one-sentence) description of the filesystem resource requirement to be shown to users.
+- `description` is a short (one-sentence) description of the fileset resource requirement to be shown to users.

    - This field is required.